Echoes of the Samurai 1-Day Tour: Tsuruga Castle & Ouchi-juku

 Allergy-friendly meals, gluten-free meals, etc. are not available.

-As suitcases, etc. cannot be brought during the tour, please have them delivered in advance, or leave them in a locker or at your hotel before participating.
+As large luggage such as suitcases cannot be brought during the tour, please leave them in a locker or at your hotel before participating.

 Snowfall is expected in winter.
 Wearing snow boots or other shoes that protect against snow is recommended.